sitepark/atoolo-e2e-test/README.md

 ## GraphQL tests

 The GraphQL tests are stored in the directory [`test/GraphQL`](tests/GraphQL).
 Only one test class `Test.php` exists here.
 This test reads all `*.graphql` files below the directory [`test/GraphQL/resources`](test/GraphQL/resources/) and executes them.
 In addition to the `*.graphql` file, there must always be a `*.result.json` file in which the expected results are stored.

+## Fake IES

+To test functions that access the IES server, a fake IES server is required.
+This runs in the directory `ies-faker` and provides the required routes via a simple PHP script (`index.php`).
+The IES faker can be accessed internally via the host `ies-atoolo-e2e-test`.

+## Supplement Symfony project

+The Symfony project created for the tests can, for example, be extended with your own resources that are required for the tests.
+After installing and setting up the Symfony project, the 'docker/php/app' directory is copied to the Symfony project and the Symfony cache is updated.

 ## Debugging